Mooussa/Mooussa/README.md

-- 👋 Hi, I’m @Mooussa
+- 👋 Hi, I’m Moussa GDSC Lead and tech enthusiast
-- 👀 I’m interested in data science and machine learning topics
+- 👀 I’m interested in cloud, data science and machine learning topics
 - 🌱 I’m currently on my 3rd year of electrical engineering
-- 💞️ I’m looking to collaborate on data science and machine learning projects.
+- 💞️ I’m looking to collaborate on cloud and machine learning related projects.
 - 📫 Email me at ingmoussacly@hotmail.com

 <!---